-Evaluation: Group Report (25+50 = 75 Marks)
+Evaluation: Group Report (25+50)= 75 Marks

-Objectives: This exposure visit will enable the participants to observe how the visiting country's economy which started with a developmental base equal to or worse than Bangladesh has outperformed the Bangladesh economy.
+Objectives: To enable the participants to observe how the visiting country's economy which started with a developmental base equal to or worse than Bangladesh has out-performed the Bangladesh economy.
+If a participant unable to go abroad because of unavoidable reasons must submit a special assignment as instructed by the CMT instead of feedback seminar presentation..